Paul-Borisov/react-azure-open-ai-chat-web-part-spfx/README.md

 - Local Date and Time
 - Analysis of an uploaded PDF and summarization of its content
 - Analysis of uploaded images and description of their content
-- Version 1.1 includes additional features:
+- Version 1.1 released on Dec 13, 2023.
+It includes the following additional options:
   - Search on the Internet: Bing and Google (+ Reddit).
-Added on Dec 2, 2023.
     - The configuration is supported in two alternatives:
       - 1. Using the additional APIM-endpoints https://**tenant**.azure-api.net/**bing** and/or https://**tenant**.azure-api.net/**google**
       - 2. Using the direct Bing and Google endpoints with own **api-key** values stored in the web part settings (less secure).

   - Image generation from the prompt text.
 This option supports Dalle 3.
-Added on Dec 5, 2023.

     - The configuration is supported in three alternatives:
       - 1. Using the additional APIM-endpoint https://**tenant**.azure-api.net/openai/**dalle**